GustavAbrahamsson/Formula-CASE/Steering wheel/README.md

   - Use 'longer' push-buttons with the same footprint
 - The battery pins need labels
 - The holes are not aligned for the MPU6050 footprint
+- Cables
+  - Move to a single PCB with no cables